Skip to main content

 Risk Factors for Cervical Cancer

-Several risk factors can increase your chance of developing cervical cancer.
+Several risk factors increase your chance of developing cervical cancer.
 People without any of these risk factors rarely develop cervical cancer.
 Although these risk factors can increase the odds of developing cervical cancer, many with these risks do not develop this disease.

-Risk factors you can possibly change
+Risk factors for cervical cancer you can possibly change

 Human papillomavirus (HPV) infection

-• HPV can infect cells on the surface of the skin, and those lining the genitals, anus, mouth and throat, but not the blood or internal organs such as the heart or lungs.
+• HPV can infect cells on the surface of the skin, and those lining the genitals, anus, mouth, and throat, but not blood or internal organs such as the heart or lungs.

 • HPV can spread from one person to another during skin-to-skin contact.
 One way HPV spreads is through sexual activity, including vaginal, anal, and even oral sex.